tuokri/uscript-msgbuf/README.md

 - Allow setting default values for message fields?

 - Add pre-build checker script that warns if build directory has old templates.
     - This can happen if templates are removed and build directory is not manually cleaned before doing a new build, causing potential failures or minor issues.

+- Consider declaring fields present in a packet with a 32 bit mask?
+    - Add another package type in addition to current one?
+        - Would not make sense for small messages if the mask overhead is large relative to the packet size.
+    - Would limit the maximum number of fields in a message to 32.
+    - Would allow only sending the fields that are actually set in the message.
+    - Increases header overhead by 4 bytes.
+    - Increased complexity for little gain?
+How would this work with static message coding in UnrealScript?
+Requires keeping track of set and unset fields, making indexing impossible at template generation time?

+- Clean up float coding rewrite leftover comments.